feldsam/nodejs-design-patterns-memos/README.md

 # Nodejs design patterns

-This are my memoirs while reading book [Node.js Design Patterns](https://www.packtpub.com/web-development/nodejs-design-patterns)
+These are my notes from reading the book [Node.js Design Patterns](https://www.packtpub.com/web-development/nodejs-design-patterns)

 ## Async and sync